What is bail jumping?

-Commonwealth law specifically states that:
+Massachusetts law specifically states that:

 “A person who is released by court order or other lawful authority on bail recognizance on condition that he [or she] will appear personally at a specified time and place and who fails without sufficient excuse to so appear will be punished…”

-In other words, if a person is released by (EITHER):
+In other words, if released by: